greatgoal/courseProject/CodeBook.md

 ### Introduction
 This code book describes the variables, the data, and any transformations or work that have been performed to clean up the data.
 The format of the variable explanation is: number count, variable name, data type, description.
-Number count and variable name are in the same line.

 ### Variable Explanation
 1. "Subject":